keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 She should have known not to run in Central Waterfront today.
 For six months out of the year, the cold and clouds pushed down on the locals like heat and pressure on carbon.
-Except, when the ground thawed, Seattle didn’t get diamonds.
-It got bastard zombies hungry for clam chowder, cream cheese-covered hotdogs, and sunshine.
+But every April, when the ground thawed, Seattle didn’t expel diamonds.
+Instead, hordes of zombies bubbled up from the depths to mob the waterfront piers hungry for clam chowder, cream cheese-covered hotdogs, and sunshine.
 Hence the mob by the waterfront piers and Pike Place Market today.
 </p>

 <p>